USFWS/secas/_posts/2021-03-12-New-approach-to-Southeast-Blueprint-in-2022.md

   alt: >-
     Map of the inputs used in Southeast Blueprint 2020.
   caption: >-
-    The 2022 Southeast Blueprint will use a consistent modeling approach for the area currently covered by the Texas and Oklahoma CHATs, Middle Southeast Blueprint, Gulf Hypoxia Blueprint, Appalachian NatureScape, and South Atlantic Blueprint plans.
+    The 2022 Southeast Blueprint will use a consistent modeling approach for the area currently covered by the Texas CHAT (pink), Okalhoma CHAT (dark green), Middle Southeast Blueprint (light green), Gulf Hypoxia (light blue), Appalachian NatureScape (yellow), and South Atlantic Blueprint (purple) plans.
   headerClass: light-text
   float: right
 ---